buildpacks/docs/content/docs/for-app-developers/how-to/build-outputs/inspect-app.md

 * Whether the run-image can be rebased with a new version through the `Rebasable` label or not
 * And more...!

-`pack` offers a command to help you inspect the application image and view some of its contents as shown below:
+`pack` offers a command to help you inspect the app image and view some of its contents as shown below:

 ```bash
 pack inspect-image test-node-js-app